teddywing/timetasker/README.md

 	$ timetasker --project my-cool-project

 You say you have more than one project?
-No problem, just copy-paste the entire `[projects.example]` section and give it a new name.
+No problem, just copy-paste an additional `[projects.example]` section and give it a new name.

 To fill in the other configuration options, we're going to have to take a trip to the TimeTask website (relax, we won't be using it much after this).